KintaroAI/docs/content/en/docs/definition-of-intelligence.md

 ## Intelligence is an emergent property of a system that is trying to predict the future
 {.text-center}

+**Definition (functional)**: Intelligence is an emergent property of a system that learns to predict its sensory inputs and the consequences of its actions; acting intelligently means using those predictions to shape preferred futures under uncertainty.

 In other words, intelligence arises as a mechanism to improve an entity’s ability to anticipate what comes next.
 From this definition, we can draw several key implications about intelligence:

 ## Key Implications